Nash-254/ACE-Insight/README.md

 - **Strong mother-child relationships** lowered odds of mental distress (aOR ~0.70), suicidal/self-harm behaviors (aOR ~0.60), and substance use in some cases.
 - Effects were significant mainly when p < 0.05 and aOR < 1, indicating reduced odds of adverse outcomes.

-### Recommendations
-**1. Targeted parenting programs**:
-- Promote **father engagement initiatives** in suicide prevention programs for young males.
-- Strengthen **mother–child bonding activities**, especially in contexts with high ACE prevalence.

-**2. Outcome-specific interventions**:
-- Use strong **father–child relationships** as a protective pillar in **substance use** and **suicidality prevention for males**.
-- Use strong mother–child relationships in mental health support for females.

-**3. Incorporate PCE promotion into ACE mitigation frameworks**:
-- Include parent–child relationship training in community and school-based resilience programs.
-- Evaluate and monitor parent–child relationship quality as part of early interventions.

 ### B. Always Available Adult (AAA) support
 ___